The Argentine made it four goals in two games following his strike against Bordeaux last week, while big-money signing Radamel Falcao struck again

-As both sides were poised to enter the interval on level terms, Riviere pounced for his first of the game, evading his marker before lobbing the out-rushing Pionnier on the stroke of halftime.
+As both sides were poised to enter the interval on level terms, Riviere pounced for his first of the game, evading his marker before lobbing the out-rushing Pionnier on the stroke of half-time.

-It got worse for the 2012 Ligue 1 champion 12 minutes after the restart, as Yannick Ferreira-Carrasco's corner was met by the boot of Riviere, who side-footed home from close range to establish daylight between the teams.
+It got worse for the 2012 Ligue 1 champions 12 minutes after the restart, as Yannick Ferreira-Carrasco's corner was met by the boot of Riviere, who side-footed home from close range to establish daylight between the teams.

-La Paillade then faced a seemingly insurmountable task after Daniel Congre was dismissed midway through the second half for knocking Ferreira-Carrasco off balance on the edge of the area as the last man.
+La Paillade then faced a seemingly insurmountable task after Daniel Congre was dismissed midway through the second-half for knocking Ferreira-Carrasco off balance on the edge of the area as the last man.

 Riviere completed the rout 10 minutes from time, heading into an empty net after Pionnier could only parry away a deflected shot.